PrefectHQ/prefect/docs/guides/automations.md

     create_or_update_automation()
 ```

-You can find a complete repo with these examples in our [recipes repository](https://github.com/EmilRex/prefect-api-examples/tree/main).
+You can find a complete repo with these APIs examples in this [GitHub repository](https://github.com/EmilRex/prefect-api-examples/tree/main).

 In this example, we managed to create the automation by registering the .yaml file with a helper function.
 This offers another experience when trying to create an automation.